Ben Brading 5 min read

 Monthly business electricity and business gas bills fluctuate with energy consumption.

-Business energy monitoring software provides month-by-month historical cost analysis, enabling you to accurately forecast future energy costs on a site-by-site basis.
+Business energy monitoring software provides monthly historical cost analysis, enabling accurate forecasting of site-by-site future energy costs.

 ESG and carbon reporting

-Business energy monitoring software offers several sustainability analysis reports.
+Business energy monitoring software offers various sustainability analysis reports.

 Business energy monitors measure and report the carbon footprint associated with your electricity and gas supply.